vanhthefirst/Automatic-Sending-Email/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Developer Information
+- The backend is in port 8000.
+Call `python -m uvicorn backend.api:app --reload --port 8000` to start the FastAPI server.
+- Recommend to run server in virtual environment:
+    + Create venv (if you have not already): `python -m venv .venv`
+    + Activate: `.venv\Script\activate`